Localization

 This a new feature.
 Implementation details are subject to rapid change.
 Please contact us for more information and to stay updated with the latest changes.

-Requirements
+# Requirements

 This feature requires that content sources are managed via Content Source Interface, and is only available in the business and enterprise tiers.

-Types of Localization
+# Types of localization

-Stackbit supports two types of localization.
+Netlify Create supports two types of localization.

 • Object-level localization: Each document or object is associated with a single locale.